amnesty/civicrm-data-integration/README.md

 This plugin offers you the possibility of easily interacting with the CiviCRM API v3.
 As you may know, CiviCRM API is the recommended way to integrate CiviCRM with other applications.

-Whenever you want to read or write data from or into a CiviCRM instance, you can do that using the API.
+Whenever you want to read data from or write data into a CiviCRM instance, you can do that through CiviCRM's API.

 How do I install it?
 ------------------